corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/upgrade-guide.md

 In this scenario, you have a mixed network where only selected nodes are upgraded to Corda 4.12, while others remain on previous versions of Corda 4.x.
 This scenario requires you to perform the following actions:
 1. Upgrade any existing CorDapps to run on Java 17 and Kotlin 1.9.20.
 2. Keep a copy of the old CorDapp contract JAR file in the new `legacy-contracts` folder placed inside all upgraded 4.12 nodes.
+3. If your contracts depend on third party dependencies or jars in the drivers folder then these must be placed in the new `legacy-jars` folder inside all upgraded 4.12 nodes.

-Any future Corda 4.12 nodes added to the network will also require the `legacy-contracts` folder, unless all nodes have been updated by that time.
-In the latter case, you are adding new Corda 4.12 nodes to a non-mixed network and this requirement is no longer necessary.
+Any future Corda 4.12 nodes added to the network will also require the `legacy-contracts` folder.
+All 4.12 nodes will require a `legacy-contracts` folder.
+This is the case even if all nodes are at 4.12.
+The reason for this being they are required by the external verifier in case it needs to verify a 4.11 transaction in the back chain.

+In addition if contracts depend on third party dependencies or jars in the drivers folder then the populated `legacy-jars` folder must exist on all 4.12 nodes.

 ### Upgrading all network nodes to 4.12

 In this scenario, you are creating a non-mixed network composed solely of nodes operating on Corda 4.12.
-Transactions occurring within this newly-upgraded network only have the 4.12 contract component group and therefore, you do not need the `legacy-contracts` folder.
-However, it is still important that you keep a copy of the old contract JAR for reference.
+Note that in this scenario the `legacy-contracts` folder is required.
+This is to enable the external verifier to verify 4.11 and earlier transactions.

+The `legacy-jars` folder is also required if contracts use third party libraries of depend on jars in the drivers directory.

-If any new Corda 4.12 nodes are added to this network in the future, a problem arises wherein new nodes won’t trust old contract attachments.
-For example, this happens if a new transaction contains a backchain of old Corda 4.x transactions.
-For this reason, you must upload the old contract JAR via RPC to the new node, ensuring it trusts the old contract version.
+If any new Corda 4.12 nodes are added to this network in the future then these nodes must also have the `legacy-contract` folder and `legacy-jars` folder (if required for the `legacy-jars` folder).

 ### Adding 4.12 nodes to a new network

 This scenario is the simplest, as it does not require any complex update procedures.
 In this scenario, all CorDapps are developed for Java 17 and Kotlin 1.9.20, and the process for adding new nodes is the same as setting up a new network of any previous Corda version.

+In this scenario as the ledger is new and there are no 4.11 transactions then you don't need to `legacy-contract` or `legacy-jars` folders.

 ## Upgrade prerequisites